 A claim must be started on a specific form called an ET1, which should set out in full the factual allegations and legal complaints.

-The Tribunal will review the ET1 and assuming the claim is accepted, it will then send the form to your employer (who is referred to as "the Respondent").
+The Tribunal will review the ET1 and assuming the claim is accepted, it will then send the form to your employer.
 Your employer then has 28 days in which to submit its formal response to the claim, using a form called an "ET3".
-The ET3 will state whether the claim is resisted (in whole or in part) together with the grounds.
+The ET3 will set out the employer’s defence to your claim.

 Both parties will be given directions on how the case is to proceed, and deal with the time periods for your to exchange evidence, including witness statements, and also to agree a bundle of relevant papers to be used at the hearing.

 You and your employer will be given written notice of the hearing, You will need to pay a fee of £950 of £230 (depending on the type of claim you have brought) before the hearing can go ahead.
-There is a fee remission scheme in place which may reduce the amount you need to pay depending on your personal circumstances.
+Again, there is a fee remission scheme in place which may reduce the amount you need to pay depending on your income and any savings.